Coopers Mill 1924 (Courtesy of R&L Pekin)

 The Friends of Samphire Cove Nature Reserve seek to complement the existing significant trees by restoring the reserve with local native flora.
 Another feature of this reserve is the number of old wooden fence posts which formed part of the southern boundary of the Sutton family‘s extensive Halls Head property, where they grazed beef and dairy cattle.

-The Canoe Trail Friends of Mandurah and Pinjarra are well known for advocating for paddling infrastructure and also for providing free canoe guides.
+The Canoe Trail Friends of Mandurah and Pinjarra advocate for paddling infrastructure and provide free canoe guides.
 Some of these publications also feature Natural History, Human History and Heritage Sites.

 Mandjoogoordap is the Nyoongar name for Mandurah meaning Meeting Place of the Heart